 On successful completion of this module you will be able to:

-• Demonstrate an understanding of the fundamental representations, techniques and processes underpinning real time 3D computer graphics,
+• Explain the fundamental representations, techniques and processes underpinning real time 3D computer graphics

-• Describe the role and capabilities of graphics programming libraries and engines,
+• Describe the role and capabilities of graphics programming libraries and engines

-• Discuss the different techniques for creating and rendering scenes, and identify those relevant to given applications,
+• Discuss the different techniques for creating and rendering scenes, and identify those relevant to given applications

-• Demonstrate an understanding of the issues in specifying and designing real- time computer graphics systems,
+• Appraise the issues in specifying and designing real- time computer graphics systems for Defence uses.

 War Gaming and Combat Modelling